 In 2018, we helped pass 23 anti-corruption measures—a historic year for the movement.

-We’re headquartered in Northampton, MA and also have staff in San Francisco, CA, Los Angeles, CA, Washington, DC, and New York, NY.
+We’re headquartered in Northampton, MA and also have staff around the country.
 Come win with us!

 You’d describe yourself as a charismatic, scrappy, and unflappable community organizer and/or campaign operative.
 You have an innate ability to inspire people to take action and make tangible, impactful change in their communities, to foster connections across state and party lines and continue to grow a thriving national grassroots movement.
 You find thrill in the ups, downs, and unknowns of campaign work, and you’re excited by the prospect of traveling for short (overnight) and long (1-2 month) periods of time, meeting with volunteers, voters, and partners on the ground.